Nuta James: Life

 Nuta Bartlett James was born in Alegrete, Brazil, in the border zone with Uruguay and Argentina.
 Her birth in 1885 came in the final years of the Empire of Brazil, when two popular movements were bringing Brazilians into the streets: abolitionism and republicanism.

 James was a granddaughter of the baron of São Borja, a city in the Brazilian state of Rio Grande do Sul.
 Her paternal grandfather, Baron Vitorino José Carneiro Monteiro, had an illustrious military career: Though he was born in Recife, he participated in memorable campaigns in Uruguay and Paraguay, having also fought in Pernambuco, Panelas, Miranda, and Jacuípe.

 Her mother was Sarah Chermont Monteiro, and her father was Victorino Ribeiro Carneiro Monteiro, who represented her native state, Rio Grande do Sul, in Brazil's Republican Constituent Assembly in 1891.
 She was educated at Colégio Sion in Petrópolis.

 In 1911, she married Bartlett George James, a man of English origin who was elected as federal deputy for the then-Federal District of Rio de Janeiro.
 The couple dedicated themselves to campaigning for Nilo Peçanha for the presidency of the republic.
 When Peçanha was defeated by the corrupt government machine, the Bartlett James house in Todos os Santos became a locus of resistance to the government of Epitácio Pessoa, culminating in the 18 of the Copacabana Fort revolt and the Realengo Military Academy revolt, both of which were stifled.
 Her husband was imprisoned on Rasa Island, where he continued to refuse to communicate with the authorities.
-Then Marshall Fontoura's famous police unit, under the government of Arthur Bernardes, attempted to invade her house on the pretext of searching for bombs.
+Then Marshall Fontoura's famous police unit, under the government of Artur Bernardes, attempted to invade her house on the pretext of searching for bombs.
 Nuta James responded with gunfire, and she was arrested and imprisoned for two and a half months.
 Her husband remained imprisoned for 26 months.

 Dedicated to armed resistance with the goal of social reform in Brazil, James participated in the revolutionary movement in São Paulo in 1924, under the leadership of the general Isidoro Dias Lopes.
 From 1922 to 1930, she was involved in several anti-government conspiracies and handled the distribution of an underground revolutionary magazine, O 5 de Julho.
 Her husband was imprisoned again, along with one of their younger sons, on the eve of the Brazilian Revolution of 1930, an uprising that she was strongly committed to.
 When Washington Luís' government surrendered on October 24, 1930, Nuta James headed alone to the prison to free her husband and son.
 The warden disappeared, and the couple assumed control of the penitentiary, keeping non-political prisoners from escaping.